Antacids are over-the-counter (OTC) medications that help neutralize stomach acid.

 - drink three or more alcoholic drinks per day

 Antacids can often relieve symptoms of excess stomach acid.
-However, sometimes these symptoms mean you have more serious condition.
-It is important that you know how to recognize these conditions and what to do.
+However, sometimes these symptoms mean you have a more serious condition.

 - shortness of breath

-- pain that radiates to your arms or shoulders and jaw
+- pain that radiates to your arms, shoulders, or jaw

 - neck or back pain